Review by Frank Plowright

 As an infant Sasori is taken in settlement of a debt of honour, and raised by notorious Japanese gangster leader Ryuko, but she grows to be a more rebellious teenager than most, planning ambitious heists.
 Such as it is, the plot first follows Sasori’s current activities before dropping back to Ryuko’s youth and backstory as she attempts to track down her mother.

 If attention is distracted by the breakneck pace and the constantly diverting art, then Ryuko has much to recommend it, with action from start to finish.
 However, if you expect the plot to convince as it jumps from person to person, decade to decade and country country then you’ll find Ryuko frustrating.
-This wouldn’t be the first successful manga that’s had a slow start and improved, so Ryuko might be better judged alongside the concluding volume, which arrives in English from Hard Case later in 2019.
+This wouldn’t be the first successful manga that’s had a slow start and improved, so Ryuko might be better judged alongside the concluding volume.
+Both were later combined in a slipcase as Ryuko: The Complete Manga Collection.